kolikem/loma/README.md

 # loma

+## Summary
+Overview:
 LoMA is a localized assembly tool for long reads.
+It starts with interpretations of the all-to-all alignment to your ROI.
+LoMA lays out long reads after some filterations.
+It divides the layout into multiple blocks to make partial consensus sequences.
+They will be contatenated into one consensus sequence.

+Note:
 The current version is optimized for ONT reads although it can also be used for PacBio data.
 The following instructions assume users use UNIX-like OS.
 LoMA needs minimap2 (Heng Li) and MAFFT (Katoh et al.), so users please install them beforehand.
+Typically, LoMA takes 10-1000 reads.

-## Users' Guide
+## Guidance
 You can download the source code.
 ```sh
 $ git clone https://github.com/kolikem/loma